google/gsocguides/pages/student/20-additional_resources.md

 **Program IRC Channel**

-Several knowledgeable folks (mentors, org admins, former students, current contributors) hang out in #gsoc on Freenode and would be happy to give you a pointer in the right direction.
+Several knowledgeable folks (mentors, org admins, former students, current contributors) hang out in #gsoc on [Libera.Chat](https://web.libera.chat/?channels=#gsoc) and would be happy to give you a pointer in the right direction.
 And many organizations have their own IRC channels that you can hang out in.

 **Blog Posts**